ducas/MFUnit/README.md

 1. Create a Micro Framework Console Application for your tests.
 2. Add a reference to MFUnit and Microsoft.SPOT.TinyCore.
-3. Make your Program class inherit TestApplication and add the code after this list to your Main entry point method:
+3. Make your Program class inherit TestApplication and add the code after this list to your Main entry point method.
 4. Write your tests

 Your main should look like this: